Furqan-Azmat/Lawns_and_Laundry/README.md

 A static prototype for a quest-style marketplace that lets neighbours post chores (lawn, laundry, errands) and adventurers pick them up.

 ## Quick start
-- Open `index.html` directly in a browser or run via the live server extension
+- Open index.html directly in a browser or run via the live server extension
-- All data is client-side; refresh clears demo state except login stored in localStorage.
-- To access admin dashboards via login page:
+- All data is client-side; refresh clears demo state except login stored in localStorage.- To access admin dashboards via login page:
-- Login = admin
+        Login = admin
-- password = admin123
+    password = admin123

+## Implementation approach
+- **Architecture:** Pure HTML/CSS/JS prototype; no build tools or backend.
+Pages share a single stylesheet (`assets/css/styles.css`) and a shared script (`assets/js/script.js`).
+- **Routing & structure:** Flat file routing; primary pages at root, role-specific flows grouped under `pages/` (auth, quest giver, adventurer, quests, dashboard, admin, support).
+- **State & auth:** Demo auth stored in `localStorage`; any non-empty credentials log in, with a special `admin/admin123` path to admin pages.
+Session-only redirect guard uses `sessionStorage` to send logged-in users to the quest board once per session.
+- **Forms:** Client-side validation only; quest posting and signup show inline messages and simple success UX, but do not persist to a server.
+- **Styling:** Single global stylesheet with all styling
+- **Accessibility & UX:** Nav links set `aria-current`, skip links on quest pages, keyboard-focusable CTAs, and password show/hide toggles for usability.

 ## Pages
 - Landing + services: `index.html`, `services.html`.